How to enjoy your garden during hay fever season, according to experts

 3. Keep your lawn short

 "Letting your lawn ideas grow long increases the amount of pollen it releases.
-Longer grass blades produce more pollen," says gardening expert at Two Wests and Elliot Lucie Bradley.
+Longer grass blades produce more pollen," says gardening expert Lucie Bradley from Two Wests and Elliot.
 "Allowing grass to grow longer also allows for flowers and weeds to grow."

-It's best to get a non-hay fever sufferer to take care of your lawn care for you, but if you must do it yourself consider the protective measures you can take.
+If pollen levels are particularly high, it's best to get a non-hay fever sufferer to look after your lawn care for you, but if you must do it yourself consider the protective measures you can take.

 "Wraparound sunglasses or a mask can help stop excess pollen entering your nose and eyes when gardening.
 Likewise, wearing gloves can help prevent face touching and spreading pollen onto yourself," says TV Pharmacist Thorrun Govind.